butlin/presentations/MEDI2101 Wk 8_2 practical.md

 Repeat for at least one other volunteer in your group.
 Also enter that data into the spreadsheet.

 --
+### What now for Assessment Task 3, Part 2?
+####

+The unit convenor will be compiling the data across **all** the practical classes, and providing that data summary to you.

+You will be able to write up the Discussion section of the manuscript based on that data summary.

+Do not use the individual data from your group, or this practical today.

+--
 ### Introducing another device
 #### The Peñáz* technique of blood pressure measurement